ruiscoin/nolus-rila/README.md

 # SnapShot for Nolus Rila testnet.
-Updated every day at 00:01 UTC:
+Updated every day at 00:01 UTC (you can run as 'one command'):

 ```python
 sudo systemctl stop nolusd;\